-South Luangwa is Zambia’s premier game viewing park where you can enjoy a unique type of habitat seldom seen elsewhere in Africa.
+South Luangwa is Zambia’s premier game-viewing park where you can enjoy a unique type of habitat seldom seen elsewhere in Africa.
 Lying on the valley floor, between the meandering Luangwa River and the steep Muchinga Escarpment, this is the best national park in Zambia and one of the finest in all of Africa.

 The seasonal floodplains create an environment that supports a huge diversity of wildlife including over 100 species of mammals and over 470 species of birds as well as many reptiles, insects, amphibians and plants.
-A totally different experience from parks elsewhere in Africa, Luangwa offers a real immersion to the bush life in an attractive habitat of sausage trees and ox-bow lagoons.
+A different experience from parks elsewhere in Africa, Luangwa offers a real immersion into the bush life in an attractive habitat of sausage trees and ox-bow lagoons.

-On February 15th 1972 government legislation turned all game-reserves in Zambia into national parks and South Luangwa National Park as we know it today was born.
+On February 15th, 1972 government legislation turned all game-reserves in Zambia into national parks and South Luangwa National Park as we know it today was born.

 South Luangwa National Park lies in the eastern province of Zambia.
 It is situated in the Luangwa Valley which sits at the southern end of Africa’s Great Rift Valley, leading southwards from Lake Tanganyika.
 It is low in altitude and experiences higher temperatures than the rest of Zambia.
 The park covers an area of 9,050 square kilometres or 2,235,400 acres.